-I thought perhaps I would recommend he go to Louise.
-But before I could say anything I was surprised to hear him say he had already gone to see Louise.
-He then said he had taken Louise out on dates several times.
+I thought perhaps I would recommend he go to my ex-wife, Bonnie, but before I could say anything, I was surprised to hear him say he had already gone to see Bonnie.
+He then said he had taken Bonnie out on dates several times.
 That really surprised me.

-I immediately wanted to find out more about his encounters with Louise.
+I immediately wanted to find out more about his encounters with Bonnie.
 He sat back down, we continued talking and I said, "Let me make sure I've got your name and number here."

 I picked up an index card lying on the desk and wrote "Michael Ilbe" on it.

-I wanted to get back to his dates with Louise and I asked, "Well did you know I was going to go to Europe?"
+I wanted to get back to his dates with Bonnie and I asked, "Well did you know I was going to go to Europe?"

 He said, "Yea, she mentioned that."

 I asked, "Well did she say anything about me?"